The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in Virginia, US

 Offers Telehealth

-Scott Kruger is a Hematologist Oncology specialist and a Hematologist in Hampton, Virginia.
+Scott Kruger is an Internal Medicine provider practicing medicine in Hampton, Virginia.
 Dr. Kruger is rated as an Advanced provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Paget Disease of the Breast, Breast Cancer, Multiple Myeloma, Bone Marrow Aspiration, and Gamma Knife Radiosurgery.
+He is also highly rated in 134 other conditions, according to our data.
+His clinical expertise encompasses Paget Disease of the Breast, Breast Cancer, Multiple Myeloma, Bone Marrow Aspiration, and Gamma Knife Radiosurgery.

 Advanced in Drug-Induced Thrombocytopenia